Princess Benedikte of Denmark

 Princess Benedikte of Denmark, Princess of Sayn-Wittgenstein-Berleburg (Benedikte Astrid Ingeborg Ingrid, born 29 April 1944) is a member of the Danish royal family.
 She is the second daughter and child of King Frederik IX and Queen Ingrid of Denmark.
-She is the younger sister of Queen Margrethe II of Denmark, and therefore the aunt of Margrethe's son, the current King of Denmark, Frederik X. She is also an older sister of Queen Anne-Marie of Greece.
+She is a younger sister of Queen Margrethe II of Denmark, and therefore an aunt of Margrethe's son, the current King of Denmark, Frederik X. She is also an older sister of Queen Anne-Marie of Greece.

 Princess Benedikte often represents the Danish monarch at official or semi-official events.
 She and her late husband, Richard, 6th Prince of Sayn-Wittgenstein-Berleburg, had three children.
 Princess Benedikte is currently tenth and last in the line of succession to the Danish throne.